Ex-governor to lead push Sands’ push for casino in NYC

 Paterson, a Democrat who served as governor from 2008-2010, began consulting for Las Vegas-based Sands earlier this year.

 “I really like the fact that they want to do it right,” Paterson said of Sands.
-While it’s too early to talk about possible sites for facilities in the city, he said, Queens is an attractive possibility due to the presence of Kennedy and LaGuardia airports.

-Genting and MGM did not immediately respond to messages seeking comment Monday.

 Lawmakers adjourned their 2019 session last month without voting on proposals to speed up the process for licensing casinos in the city.
 Gov. Andrew Cuomo, who succeeded Paterson as governor, has so far shrugged off talk of allowing early bidding on the licenses.